ikartiks/PopularMoviesApp/README.md

 # Popular Movies App

-This is the 2nd project for android developer nanodegree powered by Udacity and Google. if you wish to see more of my other projects connect to my bitbucket @ https://bitbucket.org/ikartiks/
+This is the 1st project in Andoroid developer nanodegree, a course by Udacity & built by Google.

+### Version
+1.0

+### Usage
+This app shows all recent movies which can be sorted by their popularity or rating.
+The user can also save their movies to favourites.
+In the movie detail page, the user can watch trailers, view ratings , read reviews.